At Eunos Primary, teachers patrol the canteen to campaign for healthier drink choices

 All these efforts seem to be paying off.

-Primary 5 student Lua Wei An. said: “I find that plain water can be a good substitute, because even though it's not very tastety, it is actually healthier.”
+Primary 5 student Lua Wei An said: “I find that plain water can be a good substitute, because even though it's not very tasty, it is actually healthier.”

 The school also has put in place a slew of programmes, such as healthy cooking classes, to help the kids maintain a balanced diet, as well as an annual health week featuring talks and games.